 “Prior to the introduction of the new regime, it would be prudent for directors and officers to review their company's procedures in relation to privacy compliance, the risks associated with cyber security and the need for the company to purchase cyber risk insurance,” a Clyde and Co report stated.
 “After the introduction of the regime, there will be a real risk to companies, directors and officers of class actions and collective complaints arising from a data breach reported in compliance with the mandatory data breach notification obligations.”

-The same can be said for the European General Data Protection Regulation (GDPR), which was enforced on May 25, 2018.
+The same can be said for Canada’s Digital Privacy Act, which was enforced on November 01, 2018, and the European General Data Protection Regulation (GDPR), which was enforced on May 25, 2018.
 The GDPR protects the privacy and data of all individuals within the EU and has extra-territorial reach, addressing the export of personal data outside the EU.
 Directors and officers who fail to make their companies GDPR compliant could face D&O liability claims in the event of a data breach.